How much do you know about Portuguese food?

 These are relatively plain but some conservas come in the most intricately decorated tins.
 They’re stunning and make for great gifts or Portuguese souvenirs.

-Pictured below is a tin of pota de caldeirada or squid stew.
-It was incredible with wine and tasted so much better than how you’d expect canned seafood to taste.
+Pictured below is a tin of pota de caldeirada or Portuguese squid stew.
+It was incredible with vinho verde (Portuguese wine) and tasted so much better than how you’d expect canned seafood to taste.

 PORTUGUESE MEAT DISHES